 As previously stated, no significant recreational fishery exists for spiny dogfish.
 Some retention of recreationally caught spiny dogfish does occur, however.
-Recreational landings by state for 2010 are provided in Table 6 below.
+Recreational landings by state for 2011 are provided in Table 6 below.

-&lt;sup>1 Steve Barndollar is on the MAFMC's Spiny Dogfish Advisory Panel and is the owner of Seatrade Int'l, one of the primary processors of U.S. and Canadian spiny dogfish on the Atlantic Coast.
-He attended the Spiny Dogfish Monitoring Committee meeting in September 2011.
+1 Steve Barndollar was on the MAFMC's Spiny Dogfish Advisory Panel through 2011 and is the owner of Seatrade Int'l, one of the primary processors of U.S. and Canadian spiny dogfish on the Atlantic Coast.

-&lt;sup>2 Brian Marder is the owner of Marder Trawling, Inc., a major processor of U.S. and Canadian spiny dogfish on the Atlantic Coast.
-He attended the Spiny Dogfish Monitoring Committee meeting in September 2011.
+2 Brian Marder is the owner of Marder Trawling, Inc., a major processor of U.S. and Canadian spiny dogfish on the Atlantic Coast.

 Table 6.
-Recreational landings (lb) of spiny dogfish by state for 2010.
+Recreational landings (lb) of spiny dogfish by state for 2011.